solana-nft-programs/generator/README.md

 - uri
   - The uri field to provide the existing base metadata
 - attrs

   - attrs= is a list of "attribute group" objects separates by `;` semi-colons
   - Each "attribute group" can contain optional scopes, denoted with `.` and then contains one or more "field groups"
   - If scoped, the scopes should precede the field group and be in the format of `{address}.{accountName}.` where address is the account address and accountName is the name of this account to deserialize into.
 This account will be queried from on-chain and deserialized using the given accountName and the IDL for the owning program
-  - Following the scopes, will be field groups, where each field group can contain `key:value:display_type`.
+  - Following the scopes, will be "field groups", where each field group can contain `key:value:display_type` separated by `:`.
 Each piece is optional.
 If scoped, the value will be looked up in the corresponding account by name.
 If not scoped, the value will be used as a string value.
   - Attributes come in the form with the following fallback logic allowing for 1, 2 or 3 fields specified in the field group

   ```